 After receiving criticism from citizens and scholars for his beliefs, Ayouch called his critics “dogs.”

 “The dogs may bark, but the caravan moves on,” he said.

 In response to his controversial remarks, El Othmani said that Ayouch is not a member of Parliament and has no authority.
 “Yet he dares to say that dogs bark and the caravan goes by!”

-According to the head of government, what Ayouch meant by his remarks is “that Morocco will add Darija in education despite criticism.”
+According to the head of government, what Ayouch meant by his remarks is “that Morocco will add Darija in school despite criticism.”
 However, the government will not allow that, according to El Othmani.